Flo2306/Voice-Onset/README.md

 ## Conclusion

 Based on these results, we can see that our approach works and delivers accurate estimations of voice onset data.
 However, Chronset (Roux et al., 2016) performs better than our model based on the results of their study.
-Future improvements in accuracy of voice transcription could also lead to improved accuracy of this approach.
+Future improvements in accuracy of voice transcription could lead to improved accuracy of this approach.
 However, currently Chronset outperforms our approach.
 One advantage of our approach is the already mentioned NLP use which allows for complete automation of the analysis.

 # Troubleshooting